determined-ai/determined/docs/reference/deploy/helm-config-reference.rst

       ``pod_spec`` configuration.

       -  ``containerPath``: The file system path inside the task pods to use.
-The checkpoints and tensorboard data will be stored under this path.
+The checkpoints and TensorBoard data will be stored under this path.

    -  When an experiment finishes, the system will optionally delete some checkpoints to reclaim space.
 The ``saveExperimentBest``, ``saveTrialBest`` and ``saveTrialLatest`` parameters